Fraetor/simple_template/README.md

 simple_template is licenced under the BSD0 licence, so you can do whatever you like with it.
 See the full licence text in the [LICENCE](LICENCE) file.

-## TODO

-- Package on PyPI and conda-forge